Completion of payment for registration indicates your acceptance of the Terms and Conditions.

 Brighton Fringe has the right to refuse an image that is of poor quality, not to the required specifications, incorrectly labelled or deemed to be offensive.

 You are responsible for obtaining the proper and relevant rights and permissions of any images used in your registration and event listing.
 Any disputed images will be requested to be removed unless proof of ownership is produced.
 In cases where ownership cannot be proved, images may be removed by Brighton Fringe Ltd..
-Brighton Fringe Ltd. is not liable for any breaches of copyright and any fines or charges will be passed onto the participant.
+Brighton Fringe Ltd. is not liable for any breaches of copyright and any fines or charges will be passed onto the artist.

 Press and Promotional Tickets